New bill seeks to minimise GP mistakes

 How medical negligence solicitors can help

-If you feel you have been the victim of any of these circumstances and are looking for a medical negligence solicitor in Manchester, Sheldon Davidson are specialists in this area.
-We know what a tough time it can be if medical care goes wrong, so as well as legal expertise we provide a supportive, personal approach that helps minimise the stress involved.
+If you feel you have been the victim of any of these circumstances and are looking to make a Medical Negligence Claim, Sheldon Davidson are expert Personal Injury Lawyers in Manchester with considerable experience in settling a varied range of clinical negligence claims.
+We know what a tough time it can be if medical care goes wrong, so as well as legal expertise, we provide a supportive, personal approach that helps minimise the stress involved.

-We can also assist those who feel they were not awarded sufficient compensation in a previous medical negligence case as a result of their previous solicitor’s actions.
-Contact our team today on 0808 9000 990 and get help from our experienced medical negligence solicitors.
+We can also assist with other types of Personal Injury Claim, including professional negligence claims for those who feel they were not awarded sufficient compensation in a previous medical negligence case as a result of their previous solicitor’s actions.